The nuances of good and bad design culture

 Leadership's role

-Leaders must set the tone for the design culture.
+Leaders must set the tone for design culture.
 When leaders prioritize open communication, collaboration, and empathy, it cascades down to the entire team.

 Encouraging diversity